pschool-in/curriculum/content/science/houses-5.md

 True:
 Tents are made up of nylon or canvas.
 House helps us to protect from the anti-social elements.
-Ventilation is a more important factor in the house.
+Ventilation is more important in a house.

 False:
 Quarrying helps to protect natural sources.